-After quickly reducing the number of people named in my will, I began to search the Web for potential resources that could help me grasp how I could best use my new gadget.
+After quickly reducing the number of people named in my will, I began search the Web for potential resources that could help me grasp how I could best use my new gadget.

-I’m eager to hear additional suggestions.
+I’m eager hear additional suggestions.

 iPhone For Dummies Cheat Sheet